tuffythejeep/LeadMeReadMe/outputReadMe.md

 - [Questions?](#my-questions)

 ## Description <a name="my-description"></a>
-This Project is about the wonderful bird and mean, Turkey!
+ljkhfwelhew

 ## Installation <a name="my-installation"></a>
-git clone my repo down to your remote!!
+lklhfewkhf

 ## Usage <a name="my-usage"></a>
-no Special configurations needed
+ljkhfewlkjhf

 ## Contributions <a name="my-contributions"></a>
-if you want to contribute or do contribuite, please lemme know!
+lkjjhfewkhf

 ## Credits <a name="my-credits"></a>
-I used Node.js, the Inquirer package, and that's all
+lk;hfewkhjf

 ## License <a name="my-license"></a>
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Tests <a name="my-tests"></a>
-Run tests freely, if you encounter a problem, lemme know
+;lkjfe;kjfe

 ## Questions <a name="my-questions"></a>
-GitHub: <a href="https://github.com/tuffythejeep">tuffythejeep</a> in case you want to find me on GitHub!
+GitHub: <a href="https://github.com/tuffythejeep">tuffythejeep</a> in case you want to find me on GitHub! \
-LinkedIn: <a href="https://www.linkedin.com/in/alexgarcialinked">alexgarcialinked</a> if you want to communicate with me professionally.
+LinkedIn: <a href="https://www.linkedin.com/in/alexgarcialinked">alexgarcialinked</a> if you want to communicate with me professionally. \
 Email: <a href="mailto:tuffythejeep@yahoo.com">tuffythejeep@yahoo.com</a> if you have additional questions.